 In January, Baird donated $2,500 to Duggan’s mayoral campaign, making him one of the top donors.
 Duggan privately advised state officials on how best to handle the financial takeover and said he’d be a supportive partner of an emergency manager, if elected.

-Duggan also is a close friend of Treasurer Dillon, who sought out the mayoral candidate for advice on state intervention.
+Duggan also is a close friend of Treasurer Dillon, who sought out the mayoral candidate for advice on state intervention, according to emails and interviews.
 Duggan was to meet privately with members of the Financial Review Team, which would have violated the Open Meetings Act if a majority of the team was present.
 It’s unclear whether that meeting ever took place.

-But publicly, Duggan emphasized that he was strongly opposed to an emergency manager, never mentioning his role in the process.
+But publicly, Duggan emphasized that he was strongly opposed to an emergency manager, never mentioning his role in the process over the past year.

-The former Detroit Medical Center CEO said he was tapped because of his experience turning around DMC, and he still he was “furiously lobbying not to get them to appoint of an emergency manager.”
-What he didn’t say was, he lobbied against the appointment until after the election.
+The former Detroit Medical Center CEO said he was tapped for advice because of his experience turning around DMC, and he still he was “furiously lobbying not to get them to appoint of an emergency manager.”

 “It has become painfully clear that Detroiters were sold on the false hope that bankruptcy would be the last resort, while all along, bankruptcy was always the desired and singular option,” mayoral candidate and frontrunner Benny Napoleon said.
 “As public officials, if they believed they were doing the right thing on behalf of the electorate, they should have had the courage to make the case for an unpopular decision, not conspire to dupe the voters because they thought we would never find out.”